JuliaReach - Summer of Code

 Reachability with sparse polynomial zonotopes

 Description.
 Sparse polynomial zonotopes are a new non-convex set representation that are well-suited for reachability analysis of nonlinear dynamical systems.
-The task is to add efficient Julia implementations of:
+This project is a continuation of GSoC'2022 - Reachability with sparse polynomial zonotopes, which implemented the basics in LazySets.

 Literature and related packages.
 This video explains the concept of polynomial zonotopes (slides here).
 The relevant theory is described in this research article.
 There exists a Matlab implementation in CORA (the implementation of polynomial zonotopes can be found in this folder).